Coleridge-Initiative/RichContextMetadata/repec/NOTES.md

 ## Usage

-To pull RePEc handles for matching publications from the Dimensions API:
+1. Pull RePEc handles for matching publications from the Dimensions API:

 ```
 ./repec.py 1
 ```

-To access metadata (authors, etc.) from the RePEc API:
+2. Access metadata (authors, etc.) from the RePEc API:

 ```
 ./repec.py 2
 ```

-To generate the data to send to RePEc for author confirmation:
+3. Generate the data to send to RePEc for author confirmation:

 ```
 ./repec.py 3